Category Archives: Williams Charles

 Filed under Balzac, Blogging, Chekhov, De Feo Ronald, Dean Louise, Dostoevsky, du Maurier Daphne, Fiction, Hardy, Thomas, Hensher Philip, Homes Geoffrey, Lambert Charles, Olafsson Bragi, Sallis James, Simenon, Sutton Henry, Thompson Jim, Williams Charles, Williams Tennessee

-Hell Hath No Fury aka The Hot Spot by Charles Williams
+Hell Hath No Fury aka The Hot Spot: Charles Williams (1953)

 “When you break the law, you can forget about playing the averages because you have to win all the time.”